 After the United States of America, which has an immigrant population of 44 million people, Germany comes in second with 12 million of its population having been born in foreign countries.It was ranked as number two by both the OECD and the Migration Policy Institute.
 Most immigrants are from Europe, with the top three foreign nationalities being Turkish, Polish and Italian.
 The immigrant workforce helps cushion the effects of Germany’s low birth rate, rising life expectancy and aging society; the UN predicts the number of Germans in the workplace will fall to 54 percent by 2030.

-Quotes about Germany
+Quotes About Germany:-Quotes about Germany |

 No comments: